 Patented in 1979, the sports bra was commercialized as the Jogbra, featuring a seamless, compressing front panel, non-chafing exterior seams, crossing elastic straps and a wide elastic rib band.
 “The sports bra has had an immeasurable, cumulative impact in the lives of ordinary women,” Runner’s World magazine reported.
 “Without a garment designed to support our bodies properly, millions of [women] wouldn’t have taken up running.”

-Lindahl co-founded Jogbra Inc. — later renamed JBI — in 1977 and partnered with Hinda Miller in growing the company.
-In an interview with the National Inventors Hall of Fame®, Lindahl explained that the Jogbra “was the right product at the right time.”
+Lindahl co-founded Jogbra Inc., later renamed JBI, in 1977 and partnered with Miller in growing the company.
+In an interview with the National Inventors Hall of Fame®, Lindahl described the Jogbra as “the right product at the right time.”

-Diagnosed with epilepsy at age 4, Lindahl is a champion for women’s health, and an artist and author.
-She served as the senior vice president on the board of the Epilepsy Foundation of America, and in 2001 she co-created the Bellisse Compressure Comfort® Bra, a patented compression garment for breast cancer survivors.
+A champion for women’s health, as well as an artist and author, Lindahl served as senior vice president on the board of the Epilepsy Foundation of America from 1992 to 2001 and has promoted epilepsy awareness throughout her career.
+She was awarded a Congressional Commendation for her work in 1999.
+In 2001, she co-created the Bellisse Compressure Comfort® Bra, a patented compression garment for breast cancer patients and survivors.

 Lindahl earned a master’s degree in culture and spirituality from Holy Names University in 2007.
 She holds 10 U.S. patents.